 How to Prove Liability in North Carolina

-In a personal injury or wrongful death case, you must prove several elements in order to be successful against the wrongdoer or negligent party or their insurance company.
+In a personal injury or wrongful death case, you must prove several elements to be successful against the wrongdoer or negligent party or their insurance company.
 For the most part, personal injury claims are based on the legal theory of negligence.
 To hold a defendant liable, you must establish that their reckless, careless, or unreasonably unsafe conduct contributed to your injuries.
 You must also prove that your own negligence did not contribute to your injury.

-It is vital to select a personal injury attorney who has experience and will protect your rights by fighting for you.
+It is vital to select a personal injury attorney who has the experience and will protect your rights by fighting for you.
 At the law firm of Perry, Bundy, Plyler & Long, LLP., our personal injury and wrongful death lawyers take the time to understand how an accident has personally affected you, allowing us to provide you with superior representation.

 Compensation Available to Injured Victims